w3c/wot-architecture/REQUIREMENTS/thing-models.md

 Thing model contraints must appear in the thing description with possible additional details.
 Overriding of elements inherited from the thing model is not permitted.

-A template is a blueprint that describes the affordances, i.e. the structure and interface.
+A thing model is a blueprint that describes the affordances, i.e. the structure and interface.
-Define an inheritance mechanism and corresponding handling of namespaces to avoid naming conflicts, when things implement more than one template.
+Define an inheritance mechanism and corresponding handling of namespaces to avoid naming conflicts, when things implement more than one thing model.

 #### Open issues: